effector/redux-devtools-adapter/README.md

    */
   trace: true,
   /**
-   * ☝️ enables traces of effector's calculations for every log. `false` by default */ devToolsConfig,
+   * ☝️ enables traces of effector's calculations for every log.
+Optional, `false` by default */ devToolsConfig,
   /**